GLOBAL TERMS AND CONDITIONS FOR SALE OF PRODUCTS, PROVISION OF SERVICES AND COMPLETE SOLUTIONS (GTC)

 - 5.19.1. breach of Intellectual Property Rights;

-- 5.19.2. breach of the prohibition to resale Products by the Customer (other than the Distributor);
+- 5.19.2. breach of the prohibition to resell or otherwise dispose of the Products by the Customer (other than the Distributor);

 - 5.19.3. damage to the reputation of ComAp;